acktreptow/lucky-shrub-homepage/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at acktreptow@gmail.com
+If you have any questions or feedback, please reach out to me at [alex@treptow.dev](mailto:alex@treptow.dev)